-Smoking sharply increases risk of certain cancers of the immune system and bone marrowAugust 10th, 2012 in Cancer /
+Smoking sharply increases risk of certain cancers of the immune system and bone marrowAugust 10, 2012 in Medicine & Health / Cancer

 (Medical Xpress) -- Women who smoke increase their risk of developing certain cancers of the blood, immune system, and bone marrow new research shows today (Friday).

 The study showed that the risks of Hodgkins lymphoma and some bone marrow cancers were doubled in women who smoked about 20 cigarettes a day.
 The risks of other types of blood cancer were also increased among smokers, but to a lesser extent.

 The large study, published in the British Journal of Cancer, looked at 1.3 million middle-aged women from the Million Women study, funded by Cancer Research UK and the Medical Research Council.

 Over a 10 year period 9000 women in the study developed leukaemia, a cancer of the immune system or of the bone marrow.
 Over the 10 years, six in every 1000 women who never smoked developed one of these cancers, whereas the number was almost eight in every 1000 for smokers.

 Professor Valerie Beral, one of the study authors and director of the Cancer Research UK Epidemiology Unit at Oxford University, said: These results highlight yet again how important smoking is as a cause of cancer.

 Smoking raises the risk of many types of cancer, not just lung cancer, and also the risk of heart attack and stroke, which many people may not be aware of.

 A recent survey by Cancer Research UK of the UK public showed there is a shocking level of ignorance about smoking and cancer.
 While most people know that smoking causes cancers of the lung, mouth and throat, few are aware that tobacco is also linked to cancers of the liver, pancreas, bowel, kidney, cervix, and bladder.